 Cramping after losing your mucus plug

 Your mucus plug falls out, often because your uterus is contracting now and then, which helps to soften & open your cervix.
+This can also manifest sometimes with back pain too.

-So, you may have had some cramping before, and just didn’t notice it.
+So, you may have had some cramping or mild contractions before and just didn’t notice it.

 Also, often getting up from the restroom makes you contract, as does peeing.
-So, while you may cramp after losing your plug — you just should keep an eye on things to see if if turns into labor.
+So, while you may cramp after losing your plug — you should keep an eye on other things to see if if turns into labor.

 Not sure what you’re feeling? — I have a whole post on what contractions feel like.